-Digital Temperature Sensor KY-028 for Arduino, it measures temperature changes based on the thermistor resistance.
-This module has both digital and analog outputs, there's a potentiometer to adjusts the detection threshold on the digital interface.
+The KY-028 Digital Temperature Sensor measures temperature changes based on thermistor resistance.
+This module has both digital and analog outputs, there’s a potentiometer to adjust the detection threshold on the digital interface.

 KY-028 Specifications